Art at Sylvania

 Art on campus

 The Sylvania Art Department is located at PCC’s largest campus on a beautiful wooded hillside between Tigard and Lake Oswego, just off Interstate 5.
 The art and art history student at Sylvania will find comprehensive resources and facilities for instruction in a variety of media, including Painting, Drawing, Sculpture, Ceramics, Photography, Printmaking, Basic Design, Calligraphy, and Art History.
 Classes are small and taught by a community of professional artists and art historians whose mission is to render a strong foundation in the visual arts and art history for transfer to both private art schools and colleges and universities.

 Watch the Sylvania Art Department in action

-Use the “Playlist” pull down menu at the top left of video to choose a video.
+Use the “Playlist” pull-down menu at the top left of the video to choose a video.